harrycresswell/harry/content/reading.md

 ## 2026

+- Feel-Good Productivity by Ali Abdaal
+- Chip War by Chris Miller
 - Artemis by Andy Weir
 - Enshitification by Cory Doctorow

 ## 2025

-- Useful Not True by Derek Sivers.
+- Useful Not True by Derek Sivers
 - Web Accessibility Cookbook by Manuel Matuzović
 - A Spy Among Friends: Kim Philby and the Great Betrayal by Ben Macintyre
 - Keep Going by Austin Kleon